krisjscott/spam-mail-detection/README.md

 Accuracy on training data:  0.98
 Accuracy on test data:  0.96
 [0 1]
 Your mail is not spam
+Your mail is spam
 ```

 ---